The global derived period map: The derived period domain

 \begin{rk} We note that we can equivalently define $\cat D'(A)$ as the homotopy limit $\holim((\pi,V): \cat{QF}ilt_{n}(A) \rightrightarrows \cat{QP}erf(A))$.
 The arrows are induced by the forgetful functor $\pi: (F^{\bullet}, Q_{F}) \mapsto (F^{0}, Q_{F})$ and the constant functor that sends any filtration to $(V,Q)$.

-As homotopy limits commute this description as a homotopy fibre at $(V,Q)$ of the projection $\cat{QF}ilt \to \cat{QP}erf$ of homotopy limits is the same as the homotopy pullback of homotopy fibres over $V$ and $Q$ that we used above. \end{rk} To construct the period map we need to work with perfect complexes not just on derived affines but on general derived stacks.
-Given a description of the $\oo$-category $\cat {QC}oh(U)$ of complexes of quasi-coherent sheaves on any derived scheme $U$ the most natural global definition is that $\cat {QC}oh(X) = \holim_{i} \cat {QC}oh(U_{i})$ where $U_{i}$ is a simplicial derived scheme whose realization is the derived stack $X$.
-As $\cat {QC}oh$ is a stack (see for example \cite{Toen05a}) this is well-defined.
+As homotopy limits commute this description as a homotopy fibre at $(V,Q)$ of the projection $\cat{QF}ilt \to \cat{QP}erf$ of homotopy limits is the same as the homotopy pullback of homotopy fibres over $V$ and $Q$ that we used above. \end{rk}

-For our rather explicit approach we will need that sheaves on a stack can be modelled by a (subcategory of a) model category.
-This can for example be achieved as follows.
-Given a cover $U_{i}$ as above consider $QCoh(U_{i})$ to be the simplicial model category of complexes of quasi-coherent sheaves on $U_{i}$, such that $QCoh^{cf}$ is a model for $\cat{QC}oh$.
-Any $U_{i} \to U_{j}$ induces a Quillen adjunction.
-These data form a \emph{left Quillen presheaf} $i \mapsto QCoh(U_{i})$.

-We define a category such that an object $G \in QCoh(S)$ is given by the following data: For every $i$ there is $G_{i} \in QCoh(U_{i})$ and for every map $\sigma_{ij}: U_{i} \to U_{j}$ there is a comparison map $\phi_{ij}: G_{i} \to \sigma_{ij}^{*}G_{j}$.
-Morphisms are given by strictly compatibly families of maps.
-This is the category of \emph{presections} with the injective model structure where cofibrations and weak equivalences are defined levelwise.
-Then we consider those objects $G_{\bullet}$ such that all $\phi_{ij}$ are weak equivalences.
-These are called the \emph{homotopy cartesian sections} and we consider the category of homotopy cartesian sections which are moreover fibrant and cofibrant.
-This simplicial category is a model for $\cat{QC}oh(S)$.

-This result is called \emph{strictification}, it seems to be part of the folklore.
-An early reference is \cite{Simpson01}, see also Appendix B of \cite{Toen05a}.
-A detailed and accessible proof under some finiteness assumptions can be found in \cite{Spitzweck10}.
-These finiteness assumptions are satisfied if $S$ is of finite type, cf.\ the proof of Theorem \ref{mainA}.

-Then $\cat Perf(S)$ is just the subcategory of fibrant cofibrant homotopy cartesian sections $G_{\bullet}$ such that each $G_{i}$ is perfect.
-The same argument works for $\cat Perf$, $\cat Filt_{n}$, $\cat{QF}ilt_{n}$ and indeed $\cat D_{n}(V,Q)$ instead of $\cat{QC}oh$.
-There is a slight subtlety in this model: The presection $U \mapsto \cat O_{S}(U)$ is not fibrant, so where it appears, for example in the definition of shifted bilinear forms $\cat{QF}ilt$, it needs to be replaced fibrantly.
+Recall that we gave a description of sheaves on a derived stack $S$ as fibrant cofibrant homotopy cartesian sections of a left Quillen presheaf.
+This description works not just for $\cat Perf$ and $\cat Filt_{n}$ but also $\cat{QF}ilt_{n}$ and indeed $\cat D_{n}(V,Q)$ There is a slight subtlety in this model: The presection $U \mapsto \cat O_{S}(U)$ is not fibrant, so where it appears, for example in the definition of shifted bilinear forms $\cat{QF}ilt$, it needs to be replaced fibrantly.
 Of course this does not affect the homotopy category, so we will not make this explicit if there is no ambiguity.

 As an example we state the following global version of Theorem \ref{thm-periodstack} to characterize maps from non-affine derived stacks to $D_{n}(V,Q)$.
 Here by a perfect complex we mean a fibrant cofibrant homotopy cartesian section as above, and we write $P$ for fibrant cofibrant replacement in the model category of presections.